 The calendar below notes the basic themes of the course for each week, and specifies which assignments are due at which times.
-I have framed these units with the idea that new content is made available on Monday, and all assignments will be due no later than Friday at midnight central time.
+I have framed these units with the idea that new content is made available on Monday, and all assignments will be due no later than Saturday at midnight central time.
 There will be a synchronous discussion group held each Friday morning via zoom at 8 am central time.
 There will also be an asynchronous online forum if you prefer that modality for discussion.
 You must participate in one or the other each week.

-Please note that since our zoom session is early on Friday morning, we will be meeting on October 25 (just prior to an intensive session), and there will be an extensive break for Thanksgiving in late November, with new content on November 18th but no new content after that until December 2.
+Please note that since our zoom session is early on Friday morning, we will NOT be meeting on April $15^{th}$ (which is Good Friday), and that is the beginning of an extensive break for Easter and the mid-semester RFS, with new content on May $2^{nd}$ .